cerisemiller/March-6-Make-Up/README.md

 to do with my confusion around the structure of functions.
 This is definitely something I need to spend more time working on.

+The jQuery Calculator activity left me feeling completely stranded.
+I ended up waiting until Rich went over the code line by line at the end of the session since I did not have a team or classmates to work with.
+I definitely thing jQuery is my weakest area and needs the most of my attention.